-The Person in Charge of the Workplace should promote an air of confidence and calm.
+The Chief Warden and or Person in Charge of the Workplace should promote an air of confidence and calm.

 14. WORKPLACE CONFRONTATION - CODE BLACK

 This section refers to armed confrontation, hostage seizure, siege or other situation involving high risk of injury.